List of Final Destination characters: Hunt Wynorski

 Hunt Wynorski is one of the survivors of the McKinley Speedway crash, and the fifth survivor to die.

 Hunt is a college student who visits the McKinley Speedway with his ex-girlfriend Janet Cunningham, his best friend Nick O'Bannon, and Nick's girlfriend Lori Milligan for a study break.
 Meanwhile, Nick has a premonition about a massive crash—in which both Hunt and Janet are crushed to death by concrete stands when the stadium collapses.
 When Nick panics, Hunt follows him out of the stadium.
 As the crash occurs moments later, they all witness Nadia Monroy's sudden death.

-Several days later, Hunt remains cynical and doubtful when Nick and Lori warn him that Death is still pursuing the survivors.
-After Nick experiences another vision that involves water, he tries to caution Hunt to avoid it.
+Several days later, Nick experiences another vision that involves water and tries to warn Hunt to avoid it.
 Hunt visits a country club swimming pool, where a child sprays him with a water gun and damages his cell phone.
-He takes the gun and places it on the pool's control box, but the gun falls off and hits a lever that activates the pool's draining system.

-As Hunt sits by the pool, a stray golf ball hits him and he drops his "lucky" coin, which rolls into the pool and is sucked down the drain.
-Hunt dives into the pool to retrieve his coin, only to be caught by the drain.
-Unable to move, Hunt lies underwater and tries to call for help as the pressure from the draining water intensifies.
-Just as Nick arrives at the country club, the drain disembowels Hunt and expels his organs (and his coin) through a poolside pump.
+He confiscates the gun and places it on the pool's control box, but the gun falls and hits a lever that triggers the pool's draining system.
+Shortly after, Hunt is struck by a golf ball and drops his lucky coin into the pool, where it is sucked into the drain.
+Hunt dives in to retrieve the coin, only to be trapped by the suction.
+The increasing pressure results in Hunt's organs being violently extracted through his anus and ejected from a pump, along with his coin.

 In Final Destination 5, Hunt's death is shown in a montage before the end credits.